Syncleus/Ferma/docs/object_mapping.md

 ```

 The methods with the `Explicit` suffix are particularly meaningful for Typed Mode.
 In this mode they bypass the encoded
-typing completely and instantiate the frame as the type specified instead.
+typing completely and instantiate the frame as if in Untyped Mode.
 The following code snippet provides an
 example using the same model.

 ```Java